Tag Archives: Gus Van Sant

 The film then returns to 1970 as we meet Penn as Milk and follow his decade-long battles and prosperity of changing the gay culture.

-Having seen actual footage of Harvey Milk, Penn perfects the mannerisms and the speech patterns of Milk giving him an immediate passionate and likable persona.
+Having seen actual footage of Harvey Milk, Penn perfects the mannerisms and the speech patterns of Milk, giving him an immediate, passionate, and likable persona.
 The political figure had such a whimsical and innocent style all his own that Penn perfectly captures.

-His determination for honesty and fairness is admirable and inspiring and Milk seems like he was an innately good person.
+His determination for honesty and fairness is admirable and inspiring, and Milk seems like he was an innately good person.

 As a troubled colleague, Dan White (Brolin), (rumored to be himself closeted and struggling with self-identity), fires several shots into Harvey at City Hall, the scene is filmed in slow motion for additional dramatic effect and poignancy.

 The film shows the many close relationships that Milk formed throughout the 1970s, including his steady lover Scott Smith, played by James Franco.
-The two actors share solid chemistry as they are both fun-loving and driven in what they hope to achieve.

-Sadly, Milk’s drive eventually outweighs Smith’s as they ultimately drift apart, but retain a special bond.
-Emile Hirsch is nearly unrecognizable as Cleve Jones, a young man who Harvey inspires and mentors throughout the pivotal decade.
+Emile Hirsch is nearly unrecognizable as Cleve Jones, a young man whom Harvey inspires and mentors throughout the pivotal decade.

 A minute criticism noticed while watching Milk is that, except for Penn, many of the supporting characters (Hirsch, Franco, and especially Alison Pill) seem to be “dressed up” in 1970s costumes, giving a forced rather than authentic feel.